-The bryophytes’ poikilohydric water regulation both limits and enable their nutrient supply since bryophytes absorb not only water, but also mineral nutrients over their entire surface.
+The bryophytes’ poikilohydric water regulation both limits and enables their nutrient supply, since bryophytes absorb not only water, but also mineral nutrients, over their entire surface.
 This is further enhanced within the bryophyte by typically having leaves of only one cell layer in thickness, hence exposing every leaf cell directly and immediately to the nutrient supply (Glime 2007).

 Although bryophytes lack tracheids and vessel elements present in vascular plants, many of them possess structures that mimic the vascular tissue of flowering plants.
 Among the acrocarp mosses, a more complex stem can sometimes be found, with cells called hydroids (water-conducting) and stereids (conducting sugar).
 This indicates a certain ability to actively distribute water and carbohydrates.

 Light, water availability and temperature are closely linked in determining the photosynthetic capacity of bryophytes.
 Bryophytes generally grow maximally at less than full sunlight, because photo-oxidative processes limit moss production at maximum sunlight (Tenhunen et al. 1992).
 As such, they are typical shade-tolerant plants.
 They have low light compensation points (here photosynthetic energy gain equals energy loss through respiration) and light saturation points (level of light above which net photosynthetic gain stops to increase) (Glime 2007).
 Saturation levels around 20% of full sunlight have been found for a wide range of bryophytes, including species of open, brightly lit habitats such as Bryum argenteum, Racomitrium lanuginosum, Grimmia pulvinata and Tortula ruralis (Marschall and Proctor 2004).
 Most of their photosynthesis takes place in rainy or cloudy weather, and during a bright sunny day bryophytes will generally be dry and metabolically inactive.